15 Oct 2021 • BLOG - News

-Some things keep coming back faster than you expected them to.
-As soon as the summer heat starts to fade, stores magically become filled with Halloween and holiday decorations… and suddenly, you’re thinking to yourself, “oh, right, it’s that time of the year again…”.
-Yep, now’s the time to take your brushes and your tools out to craft your Black Friday and Cyber Monday email marketing campaigns.
+Some things keep coming back faster than you expect them to.
+As soon as the summer heat starts to fade, stores magically become filled with Halloween and holiday decorations…and suddenly, you’re thinking to yourself, “oh, right, it’s that time of the year again…”.
+Yep, now’s the time to take your brushes and tools out to craft your Black Friday and Cyber Monday email marketing campaigns.

-Raise up, email marketers: it’s time to design the perfect Black Friday and Cyber Monday emails.
-Just follow our steps and check out all the amazing Black Friday email examples we’ve picked out for youht, and you’ll create a masterpiece.
+In our recent survey, more than three-quarters (77%) of email marketers agreed that investing in Black Friday email promotions provides a significant return.
+So raise up, email marketers: it’s time to design the perfect Black Friday and Cyber Monday emails.
+Just follow our steps and check out all the amazing Black Friday email examples we’ve picked out for you, and you’ll create a masterpiece.

 Plan ahead by listening to your customers